Platecarpus: Description

 Platecarpus had a long, down-turned tail with a large dorsal lobe on it, steering flippers, and jaws lined with conical teeth.
 A complete specimen LACM 128319 shows that it grew up to 5.67 m long.
 The platecarpine mosasaurs had evolved into the very specialized plioplatecarpine group by the end of the Cretaceous.

 The skull structure of Platecarpus is unique among mosasaurs.
 This genus is characterized by a short skull, and has fewer teeth than any other mosasaur (around 10 teeth in each dentary).
-LACM 128319 preserves matter within the sclerotic ring that may possibly be the retina of the eye.
+LACM 128319 preserves matter within the scleral ring that may possibly be the retina of the eye.
 Small structures in the retina, each around 2 μm long and observed by scanning electron microspectroscopy, may represent retinal melanosomes preserved in their original positions.